I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 aws ecs update-service --cluster example-cluster-name --service example-service --region example-region --enable-execute-command --force-new-deployment

 Note: Replace example-cluster-name with your cluster, example-service with your service, and example-region with your AWS Region.
 The force-new-deployment option creates a new deployment that starts new tasks and stops earlier tasks based on the service's deployment configuration.
-If your services use blue/green deployment through AWS CodeDeploy, then instead of force-new-deployment, initiate a CODE_DEPLOY deployment.
-You can't use force-new-deployment for blue/green deployment because this option launches a rolling update.
+If your services use the AWS CodeDeploy blue/green deployment, then initiate a CODE_DEPLOY deployment instead of force-new-deployment.
+You can't use force-new-deployment for a blue/green deployment because a forced deployment launches a rolling update.

 aws ecs describe-tasks --cluster example-cluster-name --tasks example-task-id | grep -A 6 managedAgents